ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 - [A Comprehensive Guide to Repository Pattern in .NET: Implementation and Best Practices](https://medium.com/@dhananjay_1891/a-comprehensive-guide-to-repository-pattern-in-net-implementation-and-best-practices-d67c3a92e618)

 ## 23).
-Singleton Design Pattern
+Singleton Design Pattern.
+Singleton VS Static Class.

-- The Singleton pattern is used to ensure that a class has only one instance, and it provides a global point of access to that instance.
-- In .NET, the Singleton pattern is implemented using a private constructor and a static field that holds the single instance of the class.
-- The Singleton Design Pattern ensures that a class has only one instance and provides a global point of access to that instance.
+**Definition :**
-- In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to a singular instance.
+- In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to a single instance(object).
+The Singleton pattern is used to ensure that a class has only one instance.
+- Throughout the lifetime of the application the instance will remain same.
 - One of the well-known "Gang of Four" design patterns, which describe how to solve recurring problems in object-oriented software, the pattern is useful when exactly one object is needed to coordinate actions across a system.
 - More specifically, the singleton pattern allows objects to:
 1).
 Ensure they only have one instance
 2).
 Provide easy access to that instance
 3).
 Control their instantiation (for example, hiding the constructors of a class)

-**Implementation in C#:**
+**Implementation :**
+- In .NET, the Singleton pattern is implemented using a private constructor and a static field that holds the single instance of the class.
+- Class should be sealed and its constructor should be private.

+**C# Code:**
 ```csharp
 public sealed class Singleton
 {